 On the other hand, in revising the moral prescriptions, some prescriptions should also be thought about for the manner through which one's intention influence the action.
-If abortion is justified in some cases and prohibited in most situations, there should be some other plans for regarding the intention of action; and these two (action and intention) in an integrated whole can determine whether the action is moral.
+If abortion is justified in some cases and prohibited in most situations, there should be plans for action's intention and these two (action and intention) in an integrated whole to determine whether the action is moral.

-2- Although the goodness of moral actions is substantial due to the action, on account of limitations of human reason, one needs the revelation to determine its boundaries.
+2- Moral actions' goodness is essential but on account of human reason's limitations, he needs the revelation to determine its boundaries.

 In Islamic medical ethics, it is necessary to take it into consideration that religion is not the basis for an action's being good or bad.
-"Divine Command" theory cannot be taken as the criterion for an action's "Goodness" or "Badness".
-Moral actions are substantially good in themselves and since they are good they are declared as among divine commands (Sobhani, 2003:32).
-Thus, man can comprehend the goodness and badness of actions by his reason and nature.
-But human reason admits his inability to get differentiated knowledge of goodness and badness in many cases (Javadie Amoli, 2005:285-9).
-This leads us in practice to realize that there are numerous elements, which have a decisive role in comprehending whether an action is good or not, that in turn leads us up to various moral judgments.
-On the other hand, man by his innate nature cannot remain in relativism, and then he finds himself in strong need of a meta-human reason to help him in these cases to choose one of the alternatives that is obliged to choose.
+Divine Commandment theory cannot be taken as the criterion for an action's "Goodness" or "Badness".
+Moral actions are essentially good themselves and due to their goodness are declared as among divine commands.7 Thus, Man can comprehend the goodness and badness of actions by his reason and nature.
+But human reason admits his inability to get differentiated knowledge of goodness and badness in many cases.8 This leads us in practice to realize that there are numerous elements, which have a decisive role in comprehending whether an action is good or not, that in turn leads us up to various moral judgments.
+On the other hand, man by his nature is not interested in relativism, and then he finds himself in strong need of a meta-human reason to help him in these cases to choose one of the alternatives.

-There have been actions which were completely justified for some scientists in specific situations, but their undesirable consequences were disclosed after years or centuries (e.g. harmful environmental consequences of technology as humanistic approach in science were not predicted for man in the first decades of twentieth century, while it changed the criterions of goodness and badness of technology in scientific development at the first days of twenty first century which means abandonment of previous developmental norms) and due to his epistemic limitations, especially in comprehending oncoming consequences of his behaviors, man needs a reason who is aware of the future and consequences of his behavior in human society thoroughly and of the goodness of actions in an organized and consistent system of world.
-Since awareness of future is in the enclosure of divine knowledge, therefore man needs revelation and religious prescriptions to distinguish detailed issues as good or bad.
-Thus, a plan for compiling moral prescriptions in medicine relays on human reason in determining goodness or badness of action in general and its differentiation should be done through revelation.
+There have been actions which were completely justified for some scientists in specific situations, but their undesirable consequences were disclosed after years or centuries (e.g. biological consequences of technology and anthropocentrism in science were not sensible for man in the first decades of twentieth century, while it changed the criterions of goodness and badness in scientific development at the first days of twenty first century) and due to his epistemic limitations, especially in comprehending his conducts' oncoming consequences, man needs a reason who is aware of the future and its consequences in human society thoroughly and of the good things in an organized and consistent system.
+Planning to compile moral prescriptions in medicine depends on human reason in determining actions' goodness or badness in an undifferentiated manner and its differentiation should be done through revelation and religious prescriptions.